 With the fastest growing part of our population now aged over 85 years, more of us will face the challenge of losing some of our independence as we grow older.
 Moving into residential care is undoubtedly a critical life experience, as the person relinquishes the safety of their own home and all the memories that are held there.
 The hope is that moving into residential accommodation will not only provide a place of safety, but also a place where the individual will receive holistic care in an environment that is nurturing and in which each person can flourish physically, emotionally and spiritually.

-Caraway will support teams from the local church to provide a listening presence and companionship for residents, together with families and staff, irrespective of their beliefs.
+Caraway supports teams from the local church to provide a listening presence and companionship for residents, together with families and staff, irrespective of their beliefs.
 A monthly Christian Act of Worship is also offered that is accessible for those with and without faith.
 Developing relationships is at the heart of providing spiritual care in our Care Homes, as we help residents discover joy, hope and meaning in the midst of the reality of increasing frailty, possible regret and facing the end of life.

 In the future Caraway hopes to develop a network of companions that will be able to visit those who are particularly isolated, vulnerable and receive only a few visitors, providing friendship and support.